ryanatkn/gro/src/docs/build.md

 ### cache storage

-Build cache metadata is stored at `.gro/build.json` in Gro's internal directory.
+Cache metadata is stored at `.gro/build.json`.
-This location is independent of your build outputs, so the cache survives manual deletion of `build/`.
+This location is independent of build outputs, so the cache survives manual deletion of `build/`.
-When you run `gro clean`, the cache is deleted along with the `.gro/` directory.
+Running `gro clean` deletes the cache along with the `.gro/` directory.

 ### dirty workspace behavior

-**The build cache only works with a clean git workspace.** If you have uncommitted changes:
+The build cache only works with a clean git workspace.
+With uncommitted changes, the git commit hash doesn't reflect your actual code state, so Gro disables caching to ensure builds always match your working directory.

+Behavior with uncommitted changes:

-- Cache checking is **skipped** - builds always run with uncommitted changes
+- cache checking is skipped - builds always run
-- Cache **won't be saved** - no `.gro/build.json` is written after the build
+- cache is not saved - no `.gro/build.json` written
-- Distribution outputs **deleted** - `dist/` and `dist_*/` directories are removed to prevent stale state
+- distribution outputs are deleted - `dist/` and `dist_*/` removed to prevent stale state
-- You'll see: `Workspace has uncommitted changes - skipping build cache`
+- you'll see: `Workspace has uncommitted changes - skipping build cache`

-This ensures builds always reflect your working directory changes during development.

 ### custom cache invalidation